our foundation is extensive project experience gained in the public, private, and community sectors

 ActivePlanning worked on a pro-bono basis with a local volunteer to survey a section of the Lea Navigation in Hackney, where poor towpath surfacing had reduced accessibility and increased risks to towpath users.
 The towpath surface had become pitted and in wet weather was almost impassable, especially for buggy and wheelchair users.
 The output was a speculative report sent to the Canal and River Trust for consideration.
 The path has since been repaired.

-Experience prior to starting Active Planning - Richard Lewis
+experience prior to founding activeplanning - Richard Lewis

 At Witteveen+Bos UK, Richard prepared concept design layouts that were put into a VR visualisation for the London Cycling Campaign's (LCC) London Boulevard campaign.